Nadeemb84/data-analysis/README.md

 ====================

 [Markdown][fireball] for readmes is pretty popular.
 So, I've given you a demo here of all the markup we support.
-In some cases, I copied the text entirely from the Fireball Markdown docs.
+In some cases, I copied the doc/examples entirely from the Fireball Markdown site.

-I didn't copy everything tho.
-For the entire docs explanation, you still need to go to the [Markdown][fireball] site.
+I didn't duplicate all the Markdown doc everything tho.
+For the entire docs and a deeper explanation of Markdown, you still need to go to the [Markdown][fireball] site.